View Categories

 • Basic Structure Doctrine was laid down by SC.

-• Ruled that the constituent power of Parliament under Art.
-368 does not enable it to alter the ‘basic structure’ of the Constitution.
+• Ruled that Parliament’s constituent power under Article 368 does not authorize it to modify the ‘basic structure’ of the Constitution.

 • Parliament cannot abridge or take away a Fundamental Right that forms a part of the ‘basic structure’ of the Constitution.